Redoubt Road - Mill Road corridor

 Auckland Transport is currently preparing to lodge a Notice of Requirement (NoR) to designate land with Auckland Council.
 Lodgement of the NoR is still to be confirmed due to awaiting outcomes from Auckland Council Transport Committee resolution and Auckland Transport Board approval.
 Lodgement is currently scheduled for early 2014.
-After it is lodged the NoR process will include an opportunity for public submissions and participation in hearings
+After it is lodged the NoR process will include an opportunity for public submissions and participation in hearings.

-The investigation phase of the Redoubt Road - Mill Road Corridor project is to confirm a preferred route that is safe, meets future needs and provides for all transport modes.
+The investigation phase of the Redoubt Road - Mill Road Corridor study is to confirm a preferred route that is safe, meets future needs and provides for all transport modes.

 The proposed improvements to the Redoubt Road - Mill Road Corridor aim to:

 Improve transport access in the area of Manukau/Flatbush/Takanini/Papakura/Drury to support the growth identified within the Takanini Structure Plan area and wider southern growth area identified in the Auckland Plan.

 Future proof road infrastructure to meet expected growth and demand